 This module introduces Ohm's Law and how it is applied to a circuit.
-After completing this module, the student will be able to: identify the three basic parts of a circuit and three types of circuit configurations; describe how current flow can be carried in a circuit; state Ohm's Law with reference to current, voltage, and resistance; solve problems using Ohm's Law for current, resistance, or voltage in series, parallel, and series-parallel circuits; describe how the total flow differs between series and parallel circuits, how the total voltage drop differs between series and parallel circuits, how the total resistance differs between series and parallel circuits; state and apply Kirchhoff's current and voltage laws; verify answers using Ohm's law with Kirchhoff's law; define the symbol for voltage.
+After completing this module, the student will be able to: identify the three basic parts of a circuit and three types of circuit configurations; describe how current flow can be carried in a circuit; state Ohm's Law with reference to current, voltage, and resistance; solve problems using Ohm's Law for current, resistance, or voltage in series, parallel, and series-parallel circuits; describe how the total flow differs between series and parallel circuits, how the total voltage drop differs between series and parallel circuits; state and apply Kirchhoff's current and voltage laws; verify answers using Ohm's law with Kirchhoff's law; define the symbol for voltage.